AnttiMK/AnttiMK/README.md

 I'm Antti, a 23-year-old CSE student from Finland.
 I'm currently on my 2nd year of CSE studies at University of Oulu, aiming to graduate as a M.Sc. in Technology.

 My main strenghts in software development are definitely in Java and web development, about two to three years of experience in the two.
 I've also got minor knowledge of Python, C ([through an embedded systems course](https://github.com/AnttiMK/compsys-2022)) and Kotlin.
 Most of my projects and contributions revolve around Minecraft-related stuff, such as [Plan](https://github.com/plan-player-analytics/Plan), a versatile server analytics plugin.
-I'm also a developer & system administrator at the Finland's largest Minecraft network, [Motimaa](https://github.com/motimaa.net).

 I'm currently learning Python and Java at school, plus React and other modern web technologies at [Fullstack Open](https://fullstackopen.com).